“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 These are the secret sauces of happiness.

-Remember everyone, good things obviously come to those who have patience, foresight, and love so don’t lose your temper with your own kids at home.
+Good things obviously come to those who have patience, foresight, and love so, please, don’t lose your temper with your own kids at home.